samcorcos/recEngine/README.md

 ## More Practical Example

 Say you have an app that keeps track of "likes" or "upvotes".
-In the method you wrote to keep track of upvotes, you can add a call to `recEngine.upvote('<USERID>', '<ITEMID>')` in your function.
+In the method you wrote to keep track of upvotes, you can add a call to `recEngine.link('<USERID>', '<ITEMID>')` in your function.
 For example:

 ```
 Meteor.methods({